xephora/Threat-Remediation-Scripts/Walliant/readme.md

 - Terminates processes associated with Walliant
 - Remove Walliant from the file system.
 - Remove Walliant registry keys.
-- Performs checks to lets you know if it the removal wasn't successful.
+- Performs checks to lets you know if the removal wasn't successful.

 ### Description